 We live in a world where savings are must, whether it comes to saving from the wages or saving mobile data.
 Many users don’t know that saving mobile data is actually possible.
 All the network carriers from various countries are looting common man with stringy and sticky data plans.
 Today on DroidViews we present you the ultimate data saving guide.
 This guide isn’t circled off to limited data plans but it also applies to users who opt for unlimited plans.

-It’s open secret that no plan is unlimited we are just limited in such plans with the data caps, which are too low in speed that we forget loading a Google page on such capped speeds.
+It’s an open secret that no plan is unlimited we are just limited in such plans with the data caps, which are too low in speed that we forget loading a Google page on such capped speeds.
 Before knowing how to save our data let’s just know where our precious data is vanishing?
 Are we using every byte of our data plan?

 The Stolen bytes

 Not literally, no one stole it from you but it was consumed without your notice.
-We use modern OSes and software which are byte hungry.
+We use modern OSes and software which are byte-hungry.
 They post ads, redirect pages and load some alien stuff (cache) on our devices.
-After all these there is a hunger king too, the operating system.
-The OS also consume lots of data in terms of updates, location services and auto-update apps.
+After all these, there is a hunger king too, the operating system.
+The OS also consume lots of data in terms of updates, location services, and auto-update apps.
 Here is our hit list of byte burglars;